LennonChin/Blog-Frontend-Project/README.md

 ## The next will be achieved

-1. Will consider implementing SSR server rendering.
-Due to the current backend Django Rest Framework, SSR support may be postponed.
+- [ ]  Will consider implementing SSR server rendering. ~~Due to the current backend Django Rest Framework, SSR support may be postponed.~~ SSR support for some necessary pages is developing now.
-2. Access GitHub, WeChat, Weibo, Facebook and other third-party login comments.
+- [ ]  Access GitHub, WeChat, Weibo, Facebook and other third-party login comments.
-3. front-end page Markdown editor access Qiniu Cloud Storage to store pictures.
+- [x] front-end page Markdown editor access Qiniu Cloud Storage to store pictures.
 (Completed)
-4. Optimize the details of the gallery display.
+- [ ]  Optimize the details of the gallery display.
-5. Optimize packaging volume.
+- [ ]  Optimize packaging volume.

 ## How to use